fhiso/tsc-governance/board/by-laws-agm.md

 ### 17.5 Chairing Meetings

-The person chairing the meeting (the "Meeting Chair") shall be responsible for managing the use of time, for making a reasonable effort to ensure that any agenda is followed, and for ensuring that all participants in the meeting have an equal opportunity to share their views, which may include encouraging some participants to be more succinct in their remarks.
-The Meeting Chair is also primarily responsible for ensuring that all participants adhere to the FHISO Code of Conduct during the meeting, and if necessary may have participants removed from the meeting for violation thereof.
+The person chairing the meeting (the "Meeting Chair") shall be responsible for:

+a.  managing the use of time during the meeting;
+b.  making a reasonable effort to ensure that any agenda is followed;
+c.  providing all participants in the meeting have an equal opportunity
+    to share their views to the degree the meeting schedule permits; and
+d.  ensuring that all participants adhere to the Code of Conduct.

+In balancing these objectives, the Meeting Chair may encourage some participants to be more succinct in their remarks, impose time limits on comments, or limit the number of people called on to speak.
+In doing so, the Meeting Chair must ensure that no particular point of view is unfairly favoured or disadvantaged.
+If necessary, the Meeting Chair may have participants who violate the Code of Conduct removed from the meeting.

 Article 18: Appeals of Decisions
 --------------------------------